Bike Tour Vermont - Champlain Islands, Burlington & Stowe | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-A shuttle brings to you a sugar house in Shelburne.
-From there, a short ride on back roads leads to the Shelburne Museum.
-You may continue to Shelburne Farms, home to fine cheddar cheeses, as well as Shelburne Marina and Shipyard.
-Enjoy more country cycling along the lake to Charlotte and its town beach.
-Meet back at the Shelburne Museum parking lot for a 3:30 p.m. shuttle to Vergennes.
+A shuttle brings you to a sugar house in Shelburne.
+From there, enjoy a short ride on scenic back roads to the Shelburne Museum.
+You may continue on to explore Shelburne Farms—renowned for its fine cheddar cheeses—as well as the historic Shelburne Marina and Shipyard.
+Continue cycling along quiet country roads to Charlotte and its town beach.
+Return to the Shelburne Museum parking lot for a 3:00 p.m. shuttle to Stowe.

 Cumulative Distance Range: 4 — 20 miles